-If you are unemployed looking for a job has probably just become your new full time occupation.
+If you are unemployed, looking for a job is probably your new full time occupation.
 There’s no getting around it.
 You are now a sales person and you are your product.

 Likely your first step was to tackle your resume and perhaps you have made a few phone calls to friends to see who might be able to help.
 Here’s the question: Are you harnessing the power of social media?
 Social networking is often overlooked yet it can be your most effective career management tool.

 Google your name.
 What do you see?
 How well (or not so well) do these search results represent you?
 And more importantly, how well do these search results support your job search?
 Check out your profile on all your social networking sites.
 This includes Facebook, MySpace, Spoke, Plaxo, LinkedIn – don’t exclude any of them.
 What is your profile saying to recruiters and prospective employers?
 This is your brand.
 And in case you’re wondering, yes we do look.
 Pay particular attention to your posts.
 Eliminate any posts you have made that do not reflect well on your career aspirations.

 Step 2: Use Google Alerts and LinkedIn profiles to learn about your target organizations

 Make a list of all the companies you admire and would love to work for.
 Set up Google Alerts to notify you by email each time a news item or web release comes out.
 They’re quick, easy and free.
 These alerts may show you how to get your foot in the door.
 At the very least you might learn something new about the company that you can include in your cover letter to get yourself noticed.